Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-Now we prove the statement, imitating the proof of 13.15 and 13.16 in \cite{BMS}.
+Now we prove the statement, imitating the proof of Proposition 13.15 and Corollary 13.16 in \cite{BMS}.
 We first deal with the formal lifting over the integral base.
-Let $W=W(k)$ be the ring of the Witt vector for the residue field of $K$, and $\calC_W$ be the category of artinian, complete local $W$-rings with the same residue field $k$.
-We first make the following claim: \begin{claim} There exists an n-truncated smooth \'eh-hypercovering $X_{\leq n}\ra X$ over $K$, such that it admits a lift to an n-truncated simplicial diagram of $\calO_K$-formal schemes:
+Let $W=W(k)$ be the ring of the Witt vector for the residue field of $K$, and $\scrC_W$ be the category of artinian, complete local $W$-rings with the same residue field $k$.
+We first make the following claim: \begin{claim} There exists an n-truncated smooth $\eh$-hypercovering $X_{\leq n}\ra X$ over $K$, such that it admits a lift to an n-truncated simplicial diagram of $p$-adically complete, topologically finite type $\calO_K$-formal schemes:

-\end{claim} \begin{proof} The proof is similar to how we construct a split (in the sense of \cite{Sta} Tag 017P) hypercovering in general.
-Fix an $\calO_K$-integral model $X^+$ of $X$, whose existence is guaranteed by the Raynaud's result on the relation between rigid spaces over $K$ and formal schemes over $\calO_K$.
-We now construct inductively the required covering and the integral lift, following the idea of split hypercoverings (see \cite{Con03} Section 4, or \cite{Sta} Tag 094J for discussions).
+\end{claim} \begin{proof} Fix an $\calO_K$-integral model $X^+$ of $X$, whose existence is guaranteed by Raynaud's result on the relation between rigid spaces over $K$ and admissible formal schemes over $\calO_K$.
+We now construct inductively the required covering and the integral lift, following the idea of split hypercoverings (see \cite[Section 4]{Con03}, or \cite[Tag 094J]{Sta} for discussions).

-By the local smoothness of the \'eh-topology (Corollary \ref{localsm}), assume $X_0\ra X$ is a smooth \'eh hypercover that is proper over $X$.
-By the Raynaud's result again, there exists a morphism $X_0^+\ra X^+$ of $\calO_K$-formal schemes that lifts the $X_0\ra X$.
+By the local smoothness of the $\eh$-topology (Corollary \ref{localsm}), pick $X_0\ra X$ to be a smooth $\eh$ covering that is proper over $X$.
+By Raynaud's result, there exists a morphism $X_0^+\ra X^+$ of $\calO_K$-formal schemes that lifts the $X_0\ra X$.
 This is the lift of the face map of the simplicial object at the degree $0$.

-Assume we already have an $n$-truncated smooth proper \'eh-hypercovering $X_{\leq n}\ra X$ together with the integral lift $X^+_{\leq n}\ra X^+$ over $\calO_K$.
-Then recall from \cite{Con03} 4.12 and 4.14 that in order to extend $X_{\leq n}\ra X$ to a smooth proper $n+1$-truncated hypercovering whose $n$-truncation is the same as $X_{\leq n}$, it is equivalent to find a smooth proper \'eh covering
+Assume we already have an $n$-truncated smooth proper $\eh$-hypercovering $X_{\leq n}\ra X$ together with the integral lift $X^+_{\leq n}\ra X^+$ over $\calO_K$.
+Then recall from \cite[4.12, 4.14]{Con03} that in order to extend $X_{\leq n}\ra X$ to a smooth proper $n+1$-truncated hypercovering whose $n$-truncation is the same as $X_{\leq n}$, it is equivalent to find a smooth proper $\eh$ covering of rigid spaces